George Jetson: Catchphrase

 George's most famous catchphrase is "Jane!
-Stop this crazy thing!" seen at the end credits of the 1960s Jetsons episodes, but is also known for frequently uttering the phrase "Hooba-dooba-dooba!" or "Hooba-Dooba" (in most episodes) to express wonder or astonishment (possibly inspired by Fred Flintstone's phrase "Yabba-dabba-doo!").
+Stop this crazy thing!", heard at the end credits of the 1960s Jetsons episodes, but is also known for frequently uttering the phrase "hooba-dooba-dooba!" or "hooba-dooba" in most episodes to express wonder or astonishment, possibly inspired by Fred Flintstone's phrase "Yabba-dabba-doo!".

 Portrayer

 George O'Hanlon voiced and served as a model for the character.

-Morey Amsterdam was originally hired to voice the character but was fired due to sponsor conflicts between his numerous other projects, including The Dick Van Dyke Show.
-Amsterdam sued Hanna-Barbera for breach of contract but lost.
+Morey Amsterdam was originally hired to voice the character, but was fired due to sponsor conflicts between his numerous other projects, including The Dick Van Dyke Show.
+Amsterdam sued Hanna-Barbera for breach of contract, but lost.

-George O'Hanlon, hired after auditioning but failing to win the role of Fred Flintstone two years prior, became George Jetson's voice actor, a role he would retain for the rest of his life through both the sixties and eighties versions of the cartoon series.
+George O'Hanlon, hired after auditioning, but failing to win the role of Fred Flintstone two years prior, became George Jetson's voice actor, a role he would retain for the rest of his life through both the sixties and eighties versions of the cartoon series.
 O'Hanlon last did the voice for George Jetson in Jetsons: The Movie, which was released posthumously.

 The current voice of George Jetson is Jeff Bergman, who voiced George (and also Mr. Spacely) in some parts of the movie after O'Hanlon's death, and also voiced George in The Funtastic World of Hanna-Barbera as well as for the cameo in the Harvey Birdman, Attorney at Law episode "Shaggy Busted" and Spümcø's two Jetsons cartoons: Father & Son Day and The Best Son, as well as in the 2017 film The Jetsons & WWE: Robo-WrestleMania!

 In the Harvey Birdman, Attorney at Law episode "Back to the Present", George was voiced by Wally Wingert.
-In the episode, the Jetsons return to the past to sue the planet for causing global warming, hiring Harvey Birdman (an ancestor of George's) as their attorney.
+In the episode, the Jetsons return to the past to sue the planet for causing global warming, hiring George's ancestor, Harvey Birdman, as their attorney.